Framing Routine (FI)

 I participated in group coaching session on 9/2, 11/2, 12/4, 12/5, 2/1, and 4/5/19.
 I participated in individual coaching sessions on 10/31, 2/7, and 4/5/19.
 I have also been in contact via email on several occasions.
 I will be participating in a group coaching session/training on 4/23-4/25 as...

-dverm3 About 5 years ago
+dverm3 Over 5 years ago

 2/1/19 Zoom meeting with Patty Graner Feedback via system regarding system via submission